- Features The War and Its Aftermath

 Two Years in a Soviet Prison Camp

-Go’s muscular 170-centimer frame, which he had built up through the martial art of kendo steadily wasted away from malnutrition.
+Go’s muscular 170-centimer frame, which he had built up through the martial art of kendō, steadily wasted away from malnutrition.
 The conditions were also terribly unsanitary.
-The prison camp for 1,600 men had just one bathing facility, so the prisoners only bathed two or three times a year, and the camp had only one toilet.
-Amidst these horrendous conditions, false rumors regularly spread among the prisoners that they would soon be released.
+The prison camp for 1,600 men had only a single toilet and just one bathing facility, so the prisoners only bathed two or three times a year.
+In these horrendous conditions, false rumors regularly spread among the prisoners that they would soon be released.
 This situation gradually took a toll on the mental health of Go and his fellow prisoners.
 Fortunately, he was released after two years, but by that time he weighed a mere 40 kilograms.
 “If I had stayed at the camp for another year,” he recalls, “I would have died for sure.”

 Go was treated as a Japanese upon repatriation and sent from the Soviet Union to the Japanese port of Maizuru on the Sea of Japan coast.
 If he had said that he was Taiwanese, he would have been conscripted by the Chinese army, but he used the Japanese name of Ōyama Masao and gave his Japanese address.
 He returned to Japan and experienced the peace that he had known before leaving for war, becoming reunited with the young woman for whom he had a secret affection.